 Thank you for sticking with me this month, as we've gone quite in-depth on something as simple as companies that made our Lunchbox Snack.
 Please, if you haven't already, go back and check out my articles on Hostess (HERE), Drake's Cakes (HERE), or Little Debbie (HERE.)
 I think they're well worth your time for a decent history lesson and a walk down memory lane of some snacks you can't find on store shelves anymore.

-Before we get into my favorites, let's find out how this New York bakery turned into a national powerhouse.
+Before we get to my favorites, let's find out how this New York bakery became a national powerhouse.

 Before moving to the United States, William Entenmann spent several years baking under his father's instruction in Stuttgart, Germany.
 His first job in America was a factory job baking bread, and when he had saved enough money, he opened Entenmann's Bakery in 1898.
 William would sell his baked goods out of a horse-drawn wagon.
 This wagon would eventually serve as the iconic logo for the brand as a remembrance of its roots.